4 Steps to More Efficient

 Look For 3 Common Underlying Weaknesses

-After more than 30 years in business, we’ve worked with hundreds of companies and we’ve uncovered similar patterns.
+After 40 years in business, we’ve worked with hundreds of companies and we’ve uncovered similar patterns.

 Creative development takes too long.

 Despite the best intentions around scheduling, setting expectations, and planning ahead, the creative development process can be cumbersome.
 Much of the time, there are just too many people involved in the creative process of materials development, particularly when it comes to approvals.
 Scheduling challenges, hectic schedules, and late or conflicting feedback can extend timelines and put deadlines at risk.

 Challenges of managing vendors for physical marketing materials: